thechoseone22/ai-case-study/README.md

 ### Overview and Origin

-Nationwide Mutual Insurance Company was founded in 1926 by the Ohio Farm Bureau as the Farm Bureau Mutual Automobile Insurance company to sell auto insurance to famers in the Ohio Farm Bureau.
+**Nationwide Mutual Insurance Company** was founded in 1926 by the Ohio Farm Bureau as the Farm Bureau Mutual Automobile Insurance company to sell auto insurance to famers in the Ohio Farm Bureau.
 The idea for the company came about when the Ohio Farm Bureau decided to offer their own auto insurance to its members that reflected their driving habits as they were paying the same rates as city drives even though they had substantially less claims and accidents in rural areas.
 The company is funded through its investment and insurance sales.
 They had total sales of $60.3 Billion in 2023, A net operating income of $1.3 Billion, and a total adjusted capital of $25.0 Billon.

 ### Business Activities

 The company’s specific problem is that they are trying to provide individuals and business with financial compensation when accidents occur such as health issues, legal liabilities, etc. The company offers a full range of insurance and financial services to its members.
 The market size if very large as everyone needs insurance so it will always be in demand.
 The company prides itself on being mutually owned and listening to policyholders as well as partnering with so many other companies to fulfill a diverse set of property and casualty companies and life insurance, retirement and investments.
 Nationwide is currently leveraging generative AI to help answer member concerns and create summaries of claims to help agents review them and help answer customer questions.

+> "Nationwide is on your side."
+> — *Nationwide Mutual Insurance Company Slogan*

 ### Landscape